goldenromeo/Project-2/README.md

-* Code reusability was improved by the extraction and encapsulation of server requests and commonly used parts such as a page's footer and CSS.
+* Code reusablity was improved by the extraction and encapsulation of server requests and commonly used parts such as a page's footer and CSS.

 #contact